 Setting up a separate bank account specifically for holiday spending can help you stay within your overall budget.
-An online bank account through Chime can make setting everything up quick and easy.
+An online bank account through Chime makes setting everything up quick and easy.
 Take the total sum you’ve set as your spending limit, put it into this account, and then draw money from that for all your holiday shopping.
 If you have a mobile banking app on your phone, you can easily check it at any time – even as you wait in line for the cashier – to see how much you have left.

 There are also several tools to help you keep track of your spending within specific budget categories.
 One of the simplest is an old-fashioned envelope system, in which you create a physical envelope for each category – like gifts and decorations – and load it up with the appropriate amount of cash.
 Each time you make a purchase within this category, pull the money out of the envelope.
 You can physically see and feel how much you have left, so you’ll know when you’re in danger of running out.